 UHN is an internationally recognized leader in exemplary patient care, research and education.
-As one of Canada's largest academic hospitals, we recognize that a strong commitment to education and quality improvement is integral to high quality health care.
+As one of Canada's largest academic hospitals, we recognize that a strong commitment to education and quality improvement is integral to high-quality health care.
 This commitment to education and continuous improvement is also reflected in how we see The Michener Institute of Education of UHN: "We are all teaching.
 We are all learning."
-The Michener Institute of Education of UHN features several world renowned Centres of Excellence in Education, with foci in education research, simulation and interprofessional education.
+The Michener Institute of Education of UHN features several world-renowned Centres of Excellence in Education, with foci in education research, simulation and interprofessional education.
 UHN ICE is one of these six Centres of Excellence.

 The University of Toronto

-Advanced Imaging and Education Centre (AIEC) is dedicated to providing the highest standard of quality education to the student who will participate in the advanced imaging workshops incorporating computed tomography courses in cardiac, neurological, abdominal and vascular imaging.
-Based at Toronto General Hospital, the AIEC provides access to a databank of more than 3000 cases including CT coronary angiography (64 and 320 row MDCT), PET CT, thoraco-abdominal and peripheral vascular CTA, and virtual colonograhpy.
+Advanced Imaging and Education Centre (AIEC) is dedicated to providing the highest standard of quality education to the students who will participate in the advanced imaging workshops incorporating computed tomography courses in cardiac, neurological, abdominal and vascular imaging.
+Based at Toronto General Hospital, the AIEC provides access to a databank of more than 3000 cases including CT coronary angiography (64 and 320 row MDCT), PET CT, thoraco-abdominal and peripheral vascular CTA, and virtual colonography.

 de Souza Institute, health care professionals obtain the specialized skills to guide and help cancer patients throughout their journey (prevention, screening, diagnosis, treatment, survivorship and palliation).
 Courses offered by the institute are primarily online with the occasional course through videoconferencing, webcasting or in-person.
 The institute has built strong partnerships with provincial and national organizations including Cancer Care Ontario, Canadian Nurses Association, Canadian Association of Psychosocial Oncology, and cancer agencies across Canada.